insin/newforms/docs/react_components.rst

 Form options
 ------------

-If props other than those documented below are passed to a ``RenderForm``, they will be passed on to the Form constructror when creating an instance.
-This allows you to pass all the usual :js:class:`form constructor options <BaseForm>` via the component.
+If :js:class:`form construction options <BaseForm>` are passed as props to ``RenderForm``, they will be passed on to the Form constructor when creating an instance.

-For example, if you need to display more than one of the same Form, you need to specify a prefix to give them a unique namespace:
+For example, if you need to display more than one of the same Form, you need to specify a prefix to give them a unique namespace, so pass a ``prefix`` prop as
+well:

 .. code-block:: javascript